The Story of Bele Casel

-At the time my grandfather owned just over a hectare of dessert wine near his home and.
-Like all farmers, sold his wine production in demijohns.
+At the time my grandfather owned just over a hectare of Malvasia near his home and like all farmers, he used to sell his wine production in demijohns.

 Once my dad finished his studies he started working in a distillery, helping my grandfather in the land and in the “cellar” in his spare time.

-It was during those years that a baby boy called Luca, his sister Paola and a business named “the County” were born.
+It was during those years that a baby boy called Luca, his sister Paola and a business named “La Contea” were born.